-A last-second road trip through California's remote arid landscapes reveals the value of letting the cosmos call the shots
+Aimless exploration of California's remote arid landscapes reveals the value of letting the cosmos call the shots

 Kodak Portra 160

 It seems that the older we get the, the easier responsibility can sneak its way into life.
 Tending not to take responsibility lightly, I usually avoid it in the first place.
 But the last couple of months have seen a lull in the area of duties.
 So I’ve tried to make the most of them, opting to head south with a friend to the Califronia desert—a landscape the opposite of what lay back home in Oregon.